 Under the Regulation respecting the quality of drinking water, to ensure that the water from the treatment plants is fit for consumption, the city must regularly test samples, based on specific criteria issued by the Ministère de l’Environnement et de la Lutte contre les changements climatiques, and transmit the results of the analyses to the government and the public.

 Water is a finite resource, however, and a variety of circumstances may lead to abnormal colouration or shortages, such as overuse or an exceptionally hot, dry summer.
 It is therefore important to avoid daily waste by reducing consumption.

-Some inspection work may cause a temporary drop in pressure, accompanied by a brownish or orange colour in the water.
+Some work such as fire hydrants inspection or water system flushing operations work may cause a temporary drop in pressure, accompanied by a brownish or orange colour in the water.
 Fabric may be stained by this discoloured water.
 Situations that may affect water colour include:

 - Work underway in the area

 - The closure of one or more valves

 - The use of a fire hydrant near your home

 Even if the water is discoloured, it is fit for consumption.
 If the water is unfit for consumption, a boil-water advisory or do-not-drink order is immediately issued to the public.

 To rectify the situation, just let the cold water run, preferably through the bathtub tap, for at least 20 minutes or until it runs clear, especially before doing laundry or washing the dishes.